model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 any data pointed to by a mutable reference or pointer is considered part of the write set.
 In addition a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and add all pointed-to data to the write set also.
-During havocing all locations in the write set are replaced by non-deterministic values by the verifier.
+During havocking all locations in the write set are replaced by non-deterministic values by the verifier.

 While the inferred write set is sound and enough for successful contract